As an Amazon Associate I earn from qualifying purchases.

 You’ll add 3 Tablespoons of your salted caramel sauce to the cookie dough in three different additions.

 Put one Tablespoon in one spot of the batter, the next in a different spot, and the third in another completely different spot.

 Then, turn the mixer to low and let it stir just a few times.
 Maybe 5 or 6.
 You want the salted caramel sauce to spread around, but you don’t want to lose it in the batter.

 And you know what those swirls mean?
 Cookies with salted caramel puddles.
 And the good kind of puddles, not the totally-spread-all-over-the-baking-sheet puddles.
 Contained puddles, held in by the crevices of your cookie and all the chocolate chips.

-Once my cookies come out of the oven, I gave them a little additional sprinkle of sea salt right on top.
+Once the cookies come out of the oven, give them a little additional pinch of sea salt right on top if you want.
 This is totally optional but totally encouraged.
 Because OMG, salted cookies are extra delicious and so necessary.

 If you need a chocolate chip cookie that is next level, here it is.
 Take it and bake it and share it.
 Because this.is.it.